Anechaev06/news_app/README.md

 # News App

-Welcome to the News App, a platform to keep you informed with the latest news and updates from around the world.

 ## Introduction

-The News App is a mobile application developed using the Flutter framework that provides users with a seamless experience to access daily news articles on various topics.
+**The News App is a mobile application developed using the Flutter framework that provides users with a seamless experience to access daily news articles on various topics.**

 ## Features